EcuDeMarc/blog/ecudemarc/content/posts/money-network.md

 The concept of equity is defined as follows:

 ```
-equity = assets - debits
+equity = credits - debits
 ```
-In short, equity stands for the value of assets in excess of debts.
-Equity is what the actor would end up having in credits after the extinction of all the debts.
+In short, equity stands for the value of credits in excess of the value of debits.
+Equity is what the actor would end up having in credits after the extinction of all the debits.

 By using the above definition, we can easily calculate the equity for each one of the actors in our example money network.